cartesi/docs/docs/tut/2/introduction.md

 1. Start up the Cartesi RISC-V machine emulator, supplying the required ROM, Kernel and Filesystem binaries.
 As a result, the emulated RISC-V machine will boot up and run a bare-bones Linux installation, thus creating a Linux-based, fully-emulated, deterministic virtual machine;
 1. Run a custom, deterministic computation (a component of your DApp) inside of the virtual machine.

-> **NOTE: ** These steps are managed automatically by the higher-level components of the Cartesi SDK.
-Outside of these tutorials, you do not actually need to write any code for your DApp to manage Cartesi Machines at runtime.
-However, knowing how to interact manually with Cartesi Machines (such as starting and stopping them) will help you in testing and in debugging any issues with machine creation that you may run into.
+> **NOTE: ** These steps are managed automatically by the application-layer components of the Cartesi SDK.
+DApp developers will not actually need to write any code to manage these machines at runtime.
+However, knowing how to interact manually with a Cartesi Machine (such as starting and stopping it) will help you in testing and in debugging any issues with it that you may run into.

 The running stack of a Cartesi Machine will look like this (if you have the emulator built for and installed in your host machine):